blog posts

 You have two ways to install this plugin:

 Enter the WordPress panel and enter the add section from the plugins section.
-Search for the name of the plugin and install and activate it.
+Please search for the name of the plugin and install and activate it.

 2- Quick plugin settings

-After installing the plugin, the image compression option will appear in the main menu of WordPress.
-From the same section, enter the dashboard sub-menu.
+After installing the plugin, the image compression option will appear in the WordPress main menu.
+From the same section, you can access the dashboard sub-menu.

-When you open the dashboard for the first time, you will be presented with steps to quickly launch the plugin.
-Click on the begin setup button.
+When you open the dashboard for the first time, you will be prompted to quickly launch the plugin.
+Click on the “begin setup” button.

-The next step shows EXIF Metadata, which is dedicated to clearing image metadata (such as the time and location of the photo), which reduces its size.
-Enable this option and click next.
+The next step shows EXIF Metadata, which is used to clear image metadata (such as the photo’s time and location) and reduce its size.
+Enable this option and click Next.

-In this step, lazy load settings are displayed, which must be activated.
-Lazy load helps not to load all the page images at once and to open the images of the part of the page that the user is viewing.
+In this step, the lazy load settings are displayed and must be activated.
+Lazy loading avoids loading all page images at once and instead loads only the images for the part of the page the user is viewing.

-In the Usage Data section, the plugin developer is given data mining permission for the plugin development.
+In the Usage Data section, the plugin developer is granted data-mining permissions to develop the plugin.
 Click next to enter the plugin page.

-Updating WordPress, WordPress plugin, WordPress theme can affect the speed of WordPress site.
-Try to carefully keep the site, plugin and template updated.
-With the update, many bugs and errors will disappear and the site will work properly.
+Updating WordPress, plugins, and themes can affect the site’s speed.
+Try to keep the site, plugin, and template up to date.
+With the update, many bugs and errors will be resolved, and the site will function properly.

 Increasing server response time (Response Time)

-Your site is considered fast for search engines like Google when the site loading speed for the user is less than 3 seconds.
+Your site is considered fast for search engines like Google when the user load time is less than 3 seconds.
 Of course, more time, up to 4-5 seconds or a little more, may not be a problem, but less than three seconds is good, and less is great.

-Server Response Time or SRT is the time it takes for your site’s server to respond to the browser’s request, or in other words, it is the time it takes for the server to execute PHP and HTML files, etc., so that the user and visitor Your site can see the content.
+Server Response Time, or SRT, is the time it takes for your site’s server to respond to the browser’s request.
+In other words, it is the time it takes for the server to execute PHP and HTML files, etc., so that users and visitors to your site can see the content.

-Server Response Time is also called Time to First Byte or abbreviated as TTFB, which specifies the amount of delay between the user and the server and the amount of time the browser must wait before the data arrives.
-If TFFB is 200 milliseconds for you, it does not mean that it will be the same for another user who is from another country or place.
+Server Response Time, also called Time to First Byte (TTFB), is the delay between the user and the server and the time the browser must wait before the data arrives.
+If TFFB is 200 milliseconds for you, it does not mean it will be the same for another user in another country or location.

 The average amount of TTFB is as follows: